-However, multiple other commission models exist that could be more aligned with your business model or what your affiliates are looking for:
+That said, multiple other commission models exist that could be more aligned with your business model or what your affiliates are looking for.

 This model compensates affiliates with a fixed fee for every successful conversion they bring.